JvanKatwijk/sdr-j-fm/README.md

 Supported devices
 -------------------------------------------------------------------------

-The FM receiver does not support automatic device selection, one has to select the device, then press the start button.
+The FM receiver does NOT support automatic device selection, one has to select the device, then press the start button.
 The FM receiver will operate with the SDRplay, DABsticks, the AIRspy, Lime devices, Pluto and HACKrf devices.
 Note that there are two entries for use with the